stefan-hoeck/idris2-ref1/README.md

   code as well as in `IO`, where we'd like to pass mutable structures coming - for instance - from the FFI (foreign function interface) to functions of type `F1 rs a` and evaluate the result - again in `IO`.
-* Mutable state is all about performance: We will accept regression in terms of performance to make this possible.
+* Mutable state is all about performance: We will not accept regressions in terms of performance to make the above possible.

 Fortunately, there is a way to do all of this.
 There is as special type of `Resources` that is reserved for mutable state living in `IO` land: